hiddenSymmetries/simsopt/docs/source/example_quasisymmetry.rst

 ============================

-In this tutorial it is shown how to optimize the boundary shape of a VMEC configuration to achieve quasisymmetry on an interior flux surface.
-First we will show the standard approach of optimizing with fixed numerical resolution parameters.
-In the second section we show a more advanced example in which the numerical resolution and size of the parameter space are adjusted during the optimization.
+In this tutorial it is shown how to optimize the boundary shape of a VMEC configuration to achieve quasisymmetry.
+Several variants of this problem are shown here, including both quasi-helical symmetry and quasi-axisymmetry.
+There are two objective functions available in simsopt to achieve quasisymmetry, and both are demonstrated here.
+One objective function is :obj:`simsopt.mhd.vmec_diagnostics.QuasisymmetryRatioResidual`, based on the fact that :math:`(\vec{B}\times\nabla B
+\cdot\nabla\psi)/(\vec{B}\cdot\nabla B)` is a flux function in quasisymmetry, and used in the paper `arXiv:2108.03711
+<https://arxiv.org/pdf/2108.03711>`__.
+The other objective function,
+using :obj:`simsopt.mhd.boozer.Quasisymmetry`,
+is a more traditional one based on the Fourier modes in Boozer coordinates :math:`B_{m,n}` that break the symmetry.
+The recommended approach is to use :obj:`~simsopt.mhd.vmec_diagnostics.QuasisymmetryRatioResidual`, since it has the modest advantage of not requiring a transformation to Boozer coordinates, although both methods are effective.

 For these optimization examples, you probably want to write a script that is submitted to the queue on a computing cluster, where they are